msg-byu/getting-started/README.md

 # Getting Started

-A guide to getting started in the Materials Simulation Group (MSG) with python, travis, sphinx, GitHub and general scientific computing.
+A guide to getting started in the Materials Simulation Group (MSG) with python, Travis CI, Sphinx, GitHub and general scientific computing.

 What follows is meant to be an introduction to the tools you skills you need to be an effective member of the MSG group and become a good